Kaitiaki Pae Inu

 - collect and wash glasses

-- operate gaming machines
+- operate and monitor gaming machines

 - help prepare and serve food.